 Now you get the idea of how everything works, let’s continue with facts that can impact your eCPM.

-How Frequency Capping Affects CPM and eCPM Value
+How frequency cappings affect CPM and eCPM value

 Usually, Frequency Capping is applied to popunder ads, and it means the number of popunders that a unique user meets in a given timeframe.
 You should understand that all advertisers are sorted by the bid they pay for the traffic.